 6. Monocrystalline silicon panels are the most efficient

-Monocrystalline solar panels are made from a single silicon crystal, making them about 5% more efficient than polycrystalline panels.
-This higher efficiency usually comes with higher cost, however because MOXIE gets bulk purchasing deals, we can offer you monocrystalline panels for about the same cost as polycrystalline panels.
+A single silicon crystal makes up monocrystalline solar panels.
+They are about 5% more efficient than polycrystalline panels.
+This higher efficiency usually comes with higher cost.
+However, because MOXIE gets bulk purchasing deals, we can offer monocrystalline panels for about the same cost as polycrystalline panels.